Pafaul/overcomplicated-image-compressor/README.md

                └──┘
 ```

-This is what I'd like to achive, but we all know how it goes :-)
+This is what I'd like to achieve, but we all know how it goes :-)

 # Important addition

-This readme is created before the code so i'll have some reference point, so something might change before it's shown in readme
+This readme is created before the code, so I'll have some reference point,
+so something might change before it's shown in readme

 Yes, the .idea files are left intentional